 Please take into account how your surroundings may affect the product.
 You may be located close to a waste dump where people are illegally dumping; maybe your neighbour has a lot of animals or pets, resulting in high pest activity, etc. If this is the case, you are responsible for implementing necessary controls to ensure the safety of your product is not compromised.

 So now, the next step is ensuring your business is legally compliant.
 You will need to contact your local authority, normally the municipality where your business is located.
 The relevant department would be the department of economic development and public health.
 The department of economic growth and development is responsible for issuing a business licence.
 In contrast, the department of public health/ community health / environmental health is responsible for administering a food permit or certificate of acceptability.

 Depending on the nature of your business and how big your operations will be, you may also need to apply for a business zoning certificate.

 Zoning of a property considers the nature of your business, how it will affect your neighbourhood, traffic influence, and the suitability of the allocated land for your business type.

-Zoning or rezoning of property is usually handled mostly by the department of human settlements or housing within your municipality with concurrence from relevant directorates such as public health, infrastructure and engineering, roads and transport, etc. The municipal Council grants permission to rezone properties.
+Zoning or rezoning of property is usually handled mostly by the department of human settlements (Directorate for Spatial Planning and Development) or housing within your municipality with concurrence from relevant directorates such as public health, infrastructure and engineering roads and transport, etc. The municipal council grants permission to rezone properties.
 It must be noted that your neighbours have input as this may affect their property values.